In the U.S.

-From 1956 to 1957 and then again from 1966-1968, the US Department of Defense conducted tests of 2,4,5-T, 2,4-D and many other herbicides in Puerto Rico.
+From 1956 to 1957 and then again from 1966-1968, the U.S. Department of Defense conducted tests of 2,4,5-T and 2,4-D and other herbicides in Puerto Rico.
 Most tests were conducted in the area of Mayaguez in the western half of the island.

-A total of 25,220 drums of Agent Orange that remained in Vietnam after the end of the spray program were shipped to Johnston Island in the Pacific in April 1972.
+In April of 1972, a total of 25,220 drums of Agent Orange in Vietnam were shipped to Johnston Island in the South Pacific.
 They were stored there until they were emptied and loaded onto the M/T Vulcanus, and destroyed at sea in 1977.
 The soil on the storage site was treated using an on-site thermal desorption technology between June 2003 and March 2004.
 Veterans who served on Johnston Atoll or were on a ship that landed there between January 1, 1972, and September 30, 1977, are now presumed exposed to herbicides and eligible for benefits.

 Agent Orange inventory, Johnston Island, 1976.
 Photograph A.L.
 Young